bollu/bollu.github.io/README.md

 - eval last definition: `C-c C-c`

 # Big list of quotes

+> Knuth says something similar (on his web page I think).
+He says he doesn't
+> read email because email is good for people who want to stay on top of things
+> but he wants to get to the bottom of things.

 > "In the past everything was better, even the future" (K. Valentin, translated)